MrClock8163/GeoComPy/docs/connections.rst

 .. warning::

-    While purely software related GeoCom commands are executed fine, the simulator might freeze up (serial communication wise) when trying to call closely hardware related functions (e.g. motorization).
-In these cases the GeoCom commands start to time out.
+    While purely software related GeoCOM commands are executed fine, the simulator might freeze up (serial communication wise) when trying to call closely hardware related functions (e.g. motorization).
+In these cases the GeoCOM commands start to time out.
 To solve it, the simulator has to be restarted.